akamai/cli-terraform/README.md

   </tr>
   <tr>
     <td>Addition of the <code>--split-depth=X</code> flag</td>
     <td>Rules will be exported into a module.
-Each rule up to a specified nesting level <code>X</code> will be placed in a dedicated file.
+Each rule will be placed in a dedicated file up to a specified nesting level.
 For example, <code>--split-depth=1</code> means that the default/root rule and all its direct children will be placed in dedicated files.
 Rules with higher nesting levels will be placed in a file of their closest ancestor.</td>
     <td>Any supported format.</td>
   </tr>